jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 4 Loops, Tiling and Load Balancing .md

 ​	If you come from a **latency sensitive** background, such as is the case of **computer gaming**, you actually **want ** to solve a fixed problem, corresponding to rendering or evolving a given scene in the game, in a decreasing amount of time because the lower the time the higher the frame-rate.
 In this case, you could argue that squeezing extra performance from `qsort` and `reorder_lsph_SoA` is well worth.
 If this is your case, all I can say is: Do it, you squeezed performance  from one section, squeeze it from another.

 ​	Another example of **latency focused** high performance computing is High Frequency Trading, in which the actual success or loss of a given trading strategy is linked to how fast your code can respond to an external change in the markets.
 If you wish to see how different optimizing for this kind of application can be, you can watch [this piece of head trauma](https://www.youtube.com/watch?v=NH1Tta7purM) on Youtube.
-In a very real sense, optimizing for latency is much less forgiving than optimizing for throughput, and requires a considerable deal more of paranoia from the compiler.
+In a very real sense, optimizing for latency is much less forgiving than optimizing for throughput, and requires a considerable deal more of paranoia in what concerns the compiler.

 ​	For anyone wondering whether we should make a tiled version of this code in order to improve cache utilization, you might notice that the code **is already cache blocked by construction**.
 The computation is done in chucks and the `node` chunks are re-used several times because there are several consecutive pairs with the same `node_begin` and `node_end` values.